 Sucralose is in V8 V-Fusion Light varieties.
 We add it for sweetness and flavor without increasing added sugars or calories.
 Although sucralose does not occur naturally, it is safe to use in all food products.

 A portion of the Vitamin A in V8 Fruit & Vegetable Blends products is provided through the addition of Beta Carotene.
 The vitamin A for V8 Blends Carrot Mango and Orange Carrot comes from beta carotene naturally present in the carrot juice.
 Your body converts beta carotene to Vitamin A.

 Ascorbic acid is another name for vitamin C. It occurs naturally in many foods and we add it to replace the naturally-occurring vitamin C that may be lost during preparing and cooking the juice.
 It is considered an antioxidant.

-Our V8 Veggie Blends and V8 V-Fusion beverages are packaged in PET bottles which can be recycled and are made from recycled material.
+Our V8 Blends Lower Sugar and V8 Blends 100% Juice beverages are packaged in PET bottles which can be recycled.
 PET bottles do not contain BPA.

 OUR PACKAGING AND BPA

 We understand that some people would prefer to avoid bisphenol A (BPA), although FDA has determined that it’s safe to use in food packaging.
 Historically, BPA has been used in food packaging to line metal cans and to preserve the food’s taste and its nutritional value.

 PET bottles, pouches and cartons such as those used for V8® beverages, Swanson® broths and Campbell’s sauces are (and have always been) non-BPA packaging.